jameshughes89/cs102/src/site/topic25.rst

     * Scan the sorted list to find where the new element goes
         * Insert the new element into the sorted list

+* The general idea is
+    * Scan the collection for the smallest element and put it in its spot
+    * Scan the collection for the second smallest element and put it in its spot
+    * ...

 Selection Sort